upitis/sms-sender/README.md

 	> docker-compose up

+Application will be available at URL-address as http://localhost:8080/sms-1.0/, for example. (sms-1.0 - the name of war-file in target dir)

 Configuration of docker composer is in **composer.yml**

 Application file in **.war** format distributed with sources for fast start and located in target folder.
 But you can go through workflow to compile your own.